-By Stephen Taylor.
-Last Updated 19th May 2022.
+By Lewis Presley.
+Last Updated 15th December 2022.
 If you have suffered a broken foot injury because of negligent behaviour by another party, then you may be able to claim compensation.
 If you have strong grounds to make a foot injury claim, then Compensation Calculator UK can offer free advice if you get in touch.
 Our advisors may even be able to connect you with our panel of personal injury solicitors.
 They cover all areas of the country, helping represent people in cases such as foot injury claims.

 There are various types of accidents that can cause foot injuries.
 They can be the result of an accident at work, a road traffic accident or an accident in a public place.
 Our panel of solicitors have handled many successful foot injury claims before and they may potentially be able to support yours.

 Below is a case study which is purely an example but is based on past cases handled by our panel of personal injury lawyers.
 We hope it sheds some light on the claims process.

 If you have any questions that arise when reading this guide or if you would like to make a claim for a broken foot, you can begin by contacting us today on 0800 408 7826.
 We’ve available 24/7 to discuss your situation with no obligation to proceed.